We understand that it is important for you to have an idea of timetabling before you apply or arrive to help plan your time.

 Workshops provide an interactive learning environment, where you will integrate theory and practice.
 In workshops you will work on assigned tasks structured around solving real life problems.

 Unscheduled independent learning aims to develop your ability for inquiry and critical evaluation by placing increased educational responsibility on you, aided by teaching staff.
 Independent learning is crucial at post-graduate level and vital for your career advancement.

 Depending on what programme you are on, you may also be taught in tutorials or labs, where you will apply the course teachings in practical sessions.

-To give you an idea of when teaching weeks will begin and end, as well as help plan your holidays, we have provided a rough guide of semester and holiday dates below.
+To give you an idea of when teaching weeks will begin and end, as well as help plan your holidays, we have our term dates published for each academic year.
+Please refer to London Campus Calendar.

 ”I’m excited about the future.
 This degree has given me the foundation to significantly expand my career options with my current employment.”